(Disclosure: Some of the links below may be affiliate links. For more information, read my disclosure.)

 In 2019, Revolut got a European Specialized Bank License.
 However, they did not yet implement anything with that.
 Moreover, N26 got a Full Banking License while Revolut only got a Specialized Banking License.
 The difference is that Revolut cannot offer any investment services to its customers.
 On the other hand, N26 is free to do so.
 N26 got a banking license from Germany and Revolut from Lithuania.

 One great thing about N26 is that your money is insured according to German law.
 If N26 goes bankrupt, the government ensures 100’000 euros.
 On the contrary, there is currently no such guarantee for your money on Revolut!
 Once Revolut becomes a bank, money on Revolut would also be insured under the same conditions.
+But they have not announced any information about having a real bank account.

 Also, the fees system of N26 is much simpler than Revolut.
 Everything is free!
 With Revolut, some currencies have higher fees.
 And during the weekend, fees are higher as well.
 This is a bit complicated to keep track of.